Simplar/V2A/README.md

 # V2A
-Cross-platform framework for Visual-Auditory substitution
+Cross-platform framework for Visual-to-Auditory substitution

 Test